cloudflare/cloudflare-docs/products/workers/src/content/learning/using-durable-objects.md

 * [Durable Objects Rollup ES Modules template](https://github.com/cloudflare/durable-objects-rollup-esm)
 * [Durable Objects Webpack CommonJS template](https://github.com/cloudflare/durable-objects-webpack-commonjs)

-The following sections will cover how to customize the configuration, but if you'd like you can immediately publish the generated project using `wrangler publish`.
+The following sections will cover how to customize the configuration, but you can also immediately publish the generated project using `wrangler publish`.

 ### Specifying the main module